How We Achieved 5-10x Faster Rust Docker Builds with Zigbuild

 Why Zigbuild?

 cargo-zigbuild is a drop-in replacement for cargo build that uses Zig as the linker.
-Why Zig?

 • Static linking made easy: Produces fully static binaries that run on any Linux distro